Arrestin: Subtypes

 Fish and other vertebrates appear to have only three arrestins: no equivalent of arrestin-2, which is the most abundant non-visual subtype in mammals, was cloned so far.
-The proto-chordate C. intestinalis (sea squirt) has only one arrestin, which serves as visual in its mobile larva with highly developed eyes, and becomes generic non-visual in the blind sessile adult.
+The proto-chordate Ciona intestinalis (sea squirt) has only one arrestin, which serves as visual in its mobile larva with highly developed eyes, and becomes generic non-visual in the blind sessile adult.
 Conserved positions of multiple introns in its gene and those of our arrestin subtypes suggest that they all evolved from this ancestral arrestin.
-Lower invertebrates, such as roundworm C. elegans, also have only one arrestin.
-Insects have arr1 and arr2, originally termed “visual arrestins” because they are expressed in photoreceptors, and one non-visual subtype (kurtz in Drosophila).
-Later arr1 and arr2 were found to play an important role in olfactory neurons and renamed “sensory”.
+Lower invertebrates, such as roundworm Caenorhabditis elegans, also have only one arrestin.
+Insects have arr1 and arr2, originally termed visual arrestins because they are expressed in photoreceptors, and one non-visual subtype (kurtz in Drosophila).
+Later arr1 and arr2 were found to play an important role in olfactory neurons and renamed sensory.
 Fungi have distant arrestin relatives involved in pH sensing.

 Tissue distribution

 One or more arrestin is expressed in virtually every eukaryotic cell.
 In mammals, arrestin-1 and arrestin-4 are largely confined to photoreceptors, whereas arrestin-2 and arrestin-3 are ubiquitous.
 Neurons have the highest expression level of both non-visual subtypes.
-In neuronal precursors both are expressed at comparable levels, whereas in mature neurons arrestin-2 is present at 10-20 fold higher levels than arrestin-3.
+In neuronal precursors both are expressed at comparable levels, whereas in mature neurons arrestin-2 is present at 10–20 fold higher levels than arrestin-3.

 Mechanism

 Arrestins block GPCR coupling to G proteins in two ways.
 First, arrestin binding to the cytoplasmic face of the receptor occludes the binding site for heterotrimeric G-protein, preventing its activation (desensitization).
 Second, arrestin links the receptor to elements of the internalization machinery, clathrin and clathrin adaptor AP2, which promotes receptor internalization via coated pits and subsequent transport to internal compartments, called endosomes.
 Subsequently, the receptor could be either directed to degradation compartments (lysosomes) or recycled back to the plasma membrane where it can again signal.
-The strength of arrestin-receptor interaction plays a role in this choice: tighter complexes tend to increase the probability of receptor degradation (Class B), whereas more transient complexes favor recycling (Class A), although this “rule” is far from absolute.
+The strength of arrestin-receptor interaction plays a role in this choice: tighter complexes tend to increase the probability of receptor degradation (Class B), whereas more transient complexes favor recycling (Class A), although this rule is far from absolute.
 More recently direct interactions between Gi/o family G proteins and Arrestin were discovered downstream of multiple receptors, regardless of canonical G protein coupling.
 These recent findings introduce a GPCR signaling mechanism distinct from canonical G protein activation and β-arrestin desensitization in which GPCRs cause the formation of Gαi:β-arrestin signaling complexes.